dario-marino/KnowledgeLab/README.md

 ```

-## We did catch something that we shouldn't have, 1997, let's cancel manually:
+### We did catch something that we shouldn't have let's cancel manually:
-## Row 2 to 13, column C and column G to column BD, and all the columns remaining to the left of WW ASP
+Row 2 to 13, column C and column G to column BD, and all the columns remaining to the left of WW ASP, except Americas Units, Europe Units, Japan Units, Asia Pacific Units.

-## Except Americas Units, Europe Units,	Japan Units, Asia Pacific Units
+## From 1976 to 1999